- Can security be granted to a foreign lender?

-- Can banks take a mortgage over land and buildings on the land?
+- Can lenders take a mortgage over land and buildings on the land?

 - What are the mechanisms for registering land and for registering and perfecting security?

-- Can the Bank use a Security Trustee to hold security on trust for creditors?
+- Can the lender use a Security Trustee to hold security on trust for creditors?